NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

 ## Job Queues/Partitions and Limits

-Oswald has several job queues, or 'partitions' as SLURM refers to them, with different maximum 'wallclock' (actual/real) run times and maximum number of nodes per job, as in the table below:
+Oswald has several job queues ('partitions' in SLURM terminology), with different maximum 'wallclock' (actual/real) run times and maximum number of nodes per job, as in the table below:

 | Queue/Partition Name | Max Number of Nodes | Max Wallclock Runtime |
 |----------------------|---------------------|-----------------------|